 As you may well know, the Olympic torch relay has had considerable controversy surrounding it.
-The torch (pictured right), as I noted earlier, is going all over the world, and is currently going between some of the major European capitals, including London and Paris.
-Each of its stops has sparked protest from groups opposed to China's takeover of Tibet in 1959.
-In Paris, the torch was extinguished during the turmoil of protesters4.
+The torch (pictured right), as I noted earlier, is going all over the world, and is currently going

 The protests have not been limited to cities where the torch is.
 In San Francisco on April 7, climbers got onto the Golden Gate Bridge and put up signs with slogans along the lines of, "Free Tibet 08".
 Senator and presidential candidate Hillary Clinton announced that she wanted President Bush to impose a "partial boycott" of the Olympics by not participating in the Opening Ceremony because of China's failure to deal with both Tibet and the Sudanese situation in Darfur5.